How and where can you study in Austria?

 - Higher Education in Austria (pdf)

 This brochure offers an overview of the system of higher education in Austria.

 The new portal facilitates access for (prospective) students to financial support, study and doctorate options, information about closing dates for applications and mobility programmes.
 All Austrian higher education institutions are represented on the website, you can find tips for jobs and accommodation and for studying outside Austria and links to the online offers of the OeAD.

 Stipends and Social Security

-If you are not employed or self-employed due to the nature of your stipend, social security issues will have to be dealt with on a case-by-case basis, depending on the type of stipend and respective personal circumstances.
-In most cases, if there is no employment or the status of self-employee, you can take out general self-insurance or the "Studierendenselbstversicherung" (provided certain conditions are met).
+If you are not employed or self-employed due to the nature of your stipend, social security issues will have to be dealt with on a case by case basis, depending on the type of stipend and respective personal circumstances.
+In most cases, if there is no employment or the status of self-employee, general self-insurance or the "Studierendenselbstversicherung" (provided certain conditions are met) can be taken out.

-In order to apply for co-insurance with your family/partner you will have to fill in the following form: www.ooegkk.at (in German only)
+In order to apply for co-insurance with your family/partner, an application form needs to be filled, which can be downloaded at https://www.sozialversicherung.at (in German only)

 If you are not insured anywhere, there are different options, from self-insurance via the main social insurance carriers in Austria to contracts with private insurance companies.
-For personal assistance in the field of social security please contact the EURAXESS Service Centre: email@example.com
+For personal assistance please contact the EURAXESS Service Centre: email@example.com